-To begin with, the increasing penetration of affordable bandwidth, high-quality video streaming, customized OTT apps with feasible pricing models, and a practical approach towards accessibility of several output devices like PCs, laptops, smartphones and tablets has contributed towards the popularity of OTT, applications.
-Hence, over the top platforms, formerly called OTT has gained popularity, especially during the pandemic with their global approach.
+To begin with, the increasing penetration of affordable bandwidth, high-quality video streaming, customized OTT apps with feasible pricing models, and a practical approach towards accessibility of several output devices like PCs, laptops, smartphones, and tablets have contributed towards the popularity of OTT, applications.
+Hence, over-the-top platforms, formerly called OTT have gained popularity, especially during the pandemic with their global approach.

-Locked in our four-walls, various OTT platforms have provided us comfort with entertainment, but we cannot deny how the entertainment sector, including movie theatres, has been disrupted.
+Locked in our four walls, various OTT platforms have provided us comfort with entertainment, but we cannot deny how the entertainment sector, including movie theatres, has been disrupted.
 Since the time movements were restricted – and masks were pulled up covering our nose, certain things have changed substantially.
-This changing dynamic has favoured people working from home and the increased viewership on OTT apps.
+This changing dynamic has favored people working from home and the increased viewership on OTT apps.

 Attack on OTT Platforms

 Most large-scale content distributors and providers, especially certain established Hollywood studios, restrict their selective premium quality from being distributed to unauthorized platforms.
 However, profound and newly launched OTT applications need to focus on disruption-causing vectors like reverse engineering, file tampering, malware attacks, and application forgery.
 Thus, reverse engineering applications harm the OTT apps drastically.
 For example, when a forged application lands on an untrustable app store and attempts to lure the audience while displaying information about movies, sporty games, and shows create an impulse in the customer to download the application and stream free of cost.
 As a result, downloading such applications can hamper the smartphones or other devices on which it was first installed.